Is Your Calisthenics App Actually Building Muscle? The 2026 Strength vs. Skill Reality Check

 What are the non-negotiable principles for muscle growth?

-Three principles are non-negotiable for muscle growth: Progressive Overload, Sufficient Volume, and Recovery.
+Three principles are non-negotiable: Progressive Overload, Sufficient Volume, and Recovery.
 Progressive overload means consistently increasing the demand on your muscles.
 In calisthenics, this is achieved by adding reps, moving to harder variations, slowing tempo, or reducing rest.
 Sufficient volume, as defined by the National Strength and Conditioning Association (NSCA), is typically 10-20 working sets per muscle group per week.
 Recovery is where growth happens; without adequate sleep and nutrition, you break down muscle without rebuilding it stronger.
 Most skill-focused apps fail on the first two, never prescribing the weekly set volumes needed for hypertrophy.

 Why do most apps fail at teaching this?